iankorf/blast-primer/README.md

 ### blast-legacy

 BLAST is usually used to search/align one (or more) sequences to a databases of sequences.
-For example, we could search all of the E.coli proteins vs. all of the Y.pestis proteins.
+For example, we could search all of the E.coli proteins vs. all of the Y.pestis proteins (Yersinia pestis is the bacterium responsible for bubonic plague).
 To do that, one of the fasta files must be turned into the database.
 The command that turns fasta files into blast-able databases is called `formatdb`.

 ```
 formatdb -i E.coli.faa